Subscription Management Software Must-Have Features in 2024

 Automated Customer Messages

 Your subscription software should have the capability to send customized, automated email messages to your subscribers when they join your site.
 For paid subscription sites there are legal requirements to send customers an invoice, cancellation policy, and your contact details.
+Apart from being a legal requirement, it’s just common sense that after signing up for anything, purchasers want and expect an automated confirmation email, welcome email, and to be directed to a thank you page on the website after they submit their payment.

 Once your website grows to dozens, hundreds, or (hopefully) thousands of subscribers, it will be impossible to manage renewals manually.
 Your subscription software should be able to fully automate the process of renewing subscribers’ accounts, automatically take payments, notify you if a credit card fails, send out renewal reminders, and suspend the passwords of those who don’t renew their subscriptions.
+Even more important, your software system should allow subscribers to manage their subscriptions on their own, without intervention from you.
+They should at a minimum be able to cancel their membership on their own, and possibly upgrade or downgrade to a higher or lower tier as well.

 Showing “Teaser” Content